 Even during the pandemic, our maternity services are still open.

 If you are pregnant, it is important that you still attend any antenatal appointments and scans, and continue to seek advice from your midwife or maternity team if you are worried about your health or the health of your unborn baby.

 It is really important that women have a midwife with them when they are giving birth to ensure they and their baby are safe.
-Women can still choose to have a home birth, or give birth at our maternity units at Furness General Hospital or the Royal Lancaster Infirmary.
+Women can still choose to have a home birth, or give birth at our maternity units at Furness General Hospital, the Royal Lancaster Infirmary or Westmorland General Hospital.

 Local people can be reassured that maternity and birthing services are separate to NHS services treating COVID-19 patients, so the risk of catching COVID-19 from these patients is minimal.

 In line with national guidance, and to keep local mums and babies safe, our visiting arrangements for antenatal appointments and births are as follows:

 - Partners, relatives, or children should not accompany women to antenatal appointments.
 One named birthing partner can attend the 20 week scan.
 We would like to reassure those who feel particularly anxious and unable to attend an appointment alone that, if needed, one support person from the same household or support bubble can accompany you during your appointment.

 - One named birth partner can attend the birth - this includes during the induction process.
 Birthing partners should stay in the room with their loved one unless it is absolutely necessary to leave

 - Birthing partners are not allowed to stay overnight after the birth

 Women and partners are reminded not to attend scans or appointments if they or anyone in their household or support person’s household has symptoms of COVID-19.